yuxihe/Hadoop-Projects/PageRank Project/README.md

 # PageRank project

 ## Overview
-In this project, I implemented a pagerank search tools based on Pagerank algorithm using Hadoop MapReduce and Java language.
+In this project, I implemented PageRank algorithm and deployed using Hadoop MapReduce in Java.

 ## Main Steps

-* Build a pagerank Libraray from wiki data sets.
+* Preprocessed the source data to get transition.txt and PR.txt files.

-* According to the transmition matrix build a relationship model between webpages.
+* Built transition matrix from file transition.txt to represent relationship model between webpages.

-* According to the pagerank matrix calculate the weight between webpages.
+* Built PageRank matrix from PR.txt to calculate the weight between webpages.

-* Using teleporting to solve two edge case problems:Spider traps and Dead ends.
+* Using Teleporting to handle edge cases like spider traps and dead ends.

-* Using Python httpserver to show the result.
+* Using Python http server to show the result.

 ## Web Interface